 Of course, losing weight has been our prime target…. a pat on the back for that, but it is not just about kilos lost.
 When we rewind a motor/engine we are never sure about its performance.
 It may be able to work just fine, or in most cases, its performance comes down slightly.
 Right?
 And if it is about rewiring a body then it is absolutely impossible to predict the outcome.
 Unlike a motor, our body can’t be replaced.
 It can only be repaired.
 So one has to be certain before you start fiddling around with the engine.

 Background: Perhaps not many scientists were convinced of my research initially but I plod on.
-I did find support from a few prominent scientists of the world eventually.
 In my experience the academicians don’t relate to the real world at times and they would rather dwell on something that looks perfect as per text books.
 They are often biased in their approach and negate the other side completely.
 This is why you see one side not appreciating the other side at all as if it is all wrong!
+How could vegans or carbs community be all wrong?
+Similarly how could entire fat community and their research be wrong?
 How about taking the plus’s from both sides – carbs & fat?

 Here is an example: where the ‘Keto’ world chase ‘nutritional ketosis’ as a benchmark for low carb diet, I chase good health in our real world.
 I still do not understand why one should be chasing ‘nutritional ketosis’ or ‘ketones level’ (comes at 5% carbs) in healthy people, in an environment where it is almost impossible to survive without carbs?
-I could not find one reasoning in science confirming this, but for a general remark, that ketones are good for our body.
-So is fat!
+I could not find one reasoning in science confirming this, but for a general remark, that ketones are good for our brain.
+But so are carbs….whats big deal?

 Technically speaking LCHF is the simplest and most favorable diet for a human body.
 How?
 Well, take this for an example: we can store up to 2000 calories in our body in the form of glucose whereas, the count can go anywhere above 20k – 50k in case of fat storage.